 But, in the words of our good King George VI, "Keep calm and carry on."
 And so I did.

 Later I was transferred to the Bomber Command, but it was deucedly frustrating sitting at my desk, knowing full well that other chaps were out there fighting and dying.
 And there I was, in charge of all those young fellows who risked their lives every night on bomb runs over Germany.
-I determined that I should learn what they were doing, and so I appointed myself observer on a mission over the Ruhr area.
+I determined that I should experience for myself just what they were undergoing, and so I appointed myself observer on a mission over the Ruhr area.

 Frightfully bad luck that we should get shot down, of course.
 And when that beastly rude Gestapo squad picked me up, I was firm in my conviction that they should get nothing out of me.

 Actually, I suppose it was rather fortunate that I knew nothing of importance in any case.
 And so during my interrogation at Dulag Luft, I concentrated on setting the fellow straight on my rank.